Tuesday, December 23, 2025

 The situation today

-Even though most of the events described in the book happened between the 1860s and 1890s I found it even more disheartening to read when I remember that Donald Trump has expressed that he admires Andrew Jackson.
-He shared his intention to follow the legacy of this white supremacist.
+Most of the events described in the book happened between the 1860s and 1890s as a result of the goals and legislation promoted by Andrew Jackson.
+It was disheartening to read because it reminded me that Donald Trump admires Andrew Jackson.
+Donald Trump has shared his intention to follow the legacy of this white supremacist.

 The consequences of the November 2024 presidential election should not be ignored; the consequences impact not only America as a whole but also the planet we all inhabit.
 We cannot ignore the interconnections that bind us as members of the human race, and we should not forget our reliance on a healthy planet to survive.